skynet-guide/docs/docs/sia/foundation.en.md

 ## Common points of interest
 ---
 <!-- Section speaking about where to converse about the foudation -->
-Official way to communicate with The Sia Foundation is through the [Sia Forum](https://forum.sia.tech/).
+Official way to communicate with The Sia Foundation is through the <a href="https://forum.sia.tech/" target="_blank" rel="noopener noreferrer">Sia Forum</a>.
 Not discord, reddit or twitter.
 The Sia Forum is the right place to post your suggestions and be sure that they will be considered and receive an official response.
-You can also find Luke’s launch post [here](https://blog.sia.tech/launching-the-sia-foundation-ee47dfab4d2c).
+You can also find Luke’s launch post <a href="https://blog.sia.tech/launching-the-sia-foundation-ee47dfab4d2c" target="_blank" rel="noopener noreferrer">here</a>.

 <!-- Section that links to the proposal -->
 <details>